 Please also see our project on the New Wiring and Cable Colours.

-This project has been updated to cover any changes made by the 17th edition of the wiring regulations.
+This project has been updated to cover any changes made by the 17th edition of the wiring regulations (including earth bonding regulations).
 Please see notes below.

 On its way to earth, leaking current may pass through walls, floors or anything capable of carrying it.
 This is made much easier when the connecting substance is wet.
 Water is an excellent conductor of electricity which is why special care must be taken in the bathroom.